kubeflow/website/content/docs/aws/storage.md

 By default, new Amazon EFS file systems are owned by `root:root`, and only the root user (UID 0) has read-write-execute permissions.
 If your containers are not running as root, you must change the Amazon EFS file system permissions to allow other users to modify the file system.

 In order to share EFS between notebooks, we need to create a sample pod like below to change permission for the storage.
-If you use EFS for other purpose like sharing data cross pipelines, you don't need following step.
+If you use EFS for other purpose like sharing data across pipelines, you don't need following step.

-Replace `<your_namespace>` with your namespace.
+Replace `<your_namespace>` with your namespace, save as `job.yaml` and run `kubectl apply -f job.yaml`.

 ```yaml
 apiVersion: batch/v1